Efficiently Predicting Mutational Effect on Homologous Proteins by Evolution Encoding: Acknowledgments

 \textbf{Position Embedding.} Another essential component of existing PLM is the positional encoding, which was first proposed by~\cite{VSPUJGKP17}.
-This positional encoding effectively captures the relative structural information between entities and integrates it with the model~\cite{YCLZKHSL21}.
+This positional encoding effectively captures the relative structural information between residues and integrates it with the model.
 In our case, correctly recording the position of each residue in the protein sequence plays an essential role in identifying each protein's corresponding mutations.
-Because the same mutation that occurs at different positions may lead to disparate influences on protein property.
+Because a mutation occurring at different positions can have varying effects on protein properties due to its impact on protein structure.
 Therefore, after initialising residue embeddings, we further apply positional embedding on each protein's residues.
-We adopt a methodology that reminisces~\cite{RDGGCBLV23} that demonstrates the paramount importance of assigning each residue with a unique position embedding.
-As such, we randomly initialise a set of $d$ position embeddings $\Phi^{\textsc{Pos}} \in \mathbb{R}^{N \times d}$.
-We denote the residue embedding empowered by position embedding as $\hat{\mathbf{X}}_i = \mathbf{X}_i \odot \Phi^{\textsc{Pos}}$.
+Particularly, we randomly initialise a set of $d$ position embeddings $\Phi^{\textsc{Pos}} \in \mathbb{R}^{N \times d}$, and it will be learned in the training process of the entire framework.
+We denote the residue embedding empowered by position embedding as $\hat{\mathbf{X}}_i = \mathbf{X}_i \odot \Phi^{\textsc{Pos}}$, where $\odot$ indicates the element-wise multiplication.